NEIGHBORHOOD ART

 Women of Discovery Mural

-Local artist, Douglas Robertson is currently installing an impressive mural honoring our Women of Discovery on the retaining walls under the Skyline Ranch Road bridge.
+Local artist Douglas Robertson installed an impressive mural honoring our Women of Discovery on the retaining walls under the Skyline Ranch Road bridge.
 Doug’s unique use of intricately cut stencils, spray paint technique and playful color palette, will make this piece a gem to discover in the neighborhood for years to come.
 And lucky trail users may even learn a thing or two about some amazing women who have made history.